 IT Manager Interview Questions to Assess Skills

-When interviewing candidates for an IT position, it’s important to prepare technical questions to determine whether they have the right knowledge.
-When asking these questions, try to focus on the qualifications mentioned in the job description, to evaluate if the candidate meets the expectations of the position.
-Some examples of these questions include:
+When interviewing candidates for an IT position, it’s important to prepare technical questions to determine whether they have the skills you need.
+Focus on the job qualifications to evaluate if the candidate meets the requirements.
+For example, you could ask:

 - Could you share your database design process?